 Our new North West Connection at Parkes will link Brisbane, Melbourne and the East-West line to Perth and reduce freight rail distance between Brisbane and Perth and Brisbane and Adelaide by approximately 500km.

 Provide an alternative north-south freight link

-Providing a second link between Queensland and the southern states will make Australia’s national freight rail network less vulnerable to disruptions like extreme weather events, such as bushfires and floods.
+Providing a second link between Queensland and the southern states will make Australia’s national freight rail network less vulnerable to disruptions, like extreme weather events.

 Increase the capacity of coastal transport networks

 Reducing congestion along the busy coastal rail route will increase capacity for other passenger and freight services, particularly around Sydney’s busy passenger rail network.

 Promote supply chain investments

 Inland Rail will be a catalyst for complementary private sector investments, such as fleet upgrades, new metropolitan and regional terminals, and integrated freight distribution precincts.

 In 2014-15, the Australian Rail Track Corporation worked with PricewaterhouseCoopers to develop a detailed business case for Inland Rail.
 The Case for Inland Rail document provides a summary of the key aspects of the Inland Rail Business Case.